 The Forest Service and other federal, tribal, state, and local government agencies work together to respond to tens of thousands of wildfires annually.
 Each year, an average of more than 73,000 wildfires burn about 7 million acres of federal, tribal, state, and private land and more than 2,600 structures.

 Firefighters must be properly trained and equipped to respond to wildfires safely and effectively.
 The U.S. Forest Service is continuously conducting research on, and implementing, new technologies to enhance wildland firefighting.
 These efforts range from modernizing the large airtanker fleet to testing new materials for fire shelters to transitioning to a different type of parachute for smokejumpers.

 Aircraft & Engines

-Helicopters rapidly transport crews, equipment, water, and fire retardants, especially in remote locations, to wildfires.
+Helicopters rapidly transport fire crews, equipment, water, and fire retardant to wildfires, especially in remote locations.

 The U.S. Forest Service believes there is potential to use Unmanned Aircraft Systems (UAS) to support wildfires and other natural resource management activities.

 Wildland fire engines of various types are used depending on the terrain and type of fire.

 The Role Retardant Plays in Fire Suppression

 Fire retardant is used to reduce the intensity and rate of spread of wildfires and enable firefighters on the ground to access the area and construct containment lines more safely near the fire.

 Long term retardants, mixed for delivery to wildfires, contain about 85% water, 10% fertilizer, and 5% minor ingredients (colorant, corrosion inhibitors, thickener, stabilizers, bactericides, and flow conditioners).